A Short Survey on Business Models of Decentralized Finance (DeFi) Protocols: Introduction

+Decentralized Finance (DeFi) aims to provide financial services on a blockchain-based infrastructure.
+A plethora of protocols form the DeFi ecosystem.
+These protocols are able to replicate classical financial services, such as lending and exchange, without any central institution, via smart contracts and the immutable ledger.
+In the literature \cite{werner2021sok,schar2021decentralized}, DeFi's key features are generally recognized to be \textit{open} to anyone, \textit{transparent}, \textit{non-custodial}, and \textit{composable}, i.e. financial services can be arbitrarily composed to make new financial products.
+The Total Value Locked (TVL)\footnote{ The TVL is commonly defined as the sum of all assets' value, denominated in USD, deposited in a DeFi protocol, and therefore locked in the underlying set of smart contracts.} has seen exponential growth with the so-called \enquote{DeFi Summer}.
+TVL grew from \$600m as at the end of March 2020 to \$11bn as at the end of September 2020 \cite{cousaert2021sokyearn}.
+Furthermore, from March 2020 to the time of writing\footnote{2021-10-31, https://defipulse.com/}, the top-100 DeFi tokens' market cap grew by almost a hundred times---from \$1.8bn to \$154bn \cite{coingecko_market_cap}.
+These recent DeFi milestones foreshadow a bright future for both DeFi's users and investors.
+We show, in Figure \ref{fig:revenue}, the top Ethereum DeFi tokens' daily treasury size together with their market cap, smoothed by a rolling window of 30 days.
+We show a plot for each DeFi financial service, i.e. Uniswap (UNI) for \textit{DEXs}, Yearn Finance (YFI) for \textit{Yield Aggregators}, and AAVE for \textit{PLFs}.
 To date, there is a lack of literature that offers any clear abstraction on how DeFi protocols generate their revenue stream, a key component for the sustainability of a project.
-We claim that it is important for both investors and users to understand how DeFi's tokens profit.
+We claim that it is important for both investors and users to understand how DeFi tokens profit.
 From an investor's perspective, a clear business model with a steady and constant revenue stream are key features before investing in the underlying project.
 As an end user, DeFi's users look for reliable protocols; hence, a protocol with an efficient and observable business model is likely to be a \enquote{secure} protocol.
 Therefore, the central contribution of this short survey paper is to describe and offer a clean comparison of different DeFi services business models.
 In this work, we will look into the main DeFi financial services namely: \textit{Protocols for Loanable Funds (PLFs)}, \textit{Decentralized Exchanges} (DEXs), and \textit{Yield Aggregators}.
-We won't analyze the variety of protocols in technical detail, but rather we will direct the reader to other resources.
+We refrain from analyzing the variety of protocols in technical detail, but rather direct the reader to other resources.
 The focus of this work is mainly on the protocols’ business model.
 The paper is structured as follows.
-First, we describe the general PLFs business model in Section \ref{sec:plfs}.
+First, we describe the general PLFs' business model in Section \ref{sec:plfs}.
 Subsequently, we explain the dominant cash flows within DEXs and Yield Aggregators in Section \ref{sec:dex} and \ref{sec:yield}.
 In Section \ref{sec:defi}, we present a first generalized business model in DeFi.
 Finally, we provide a literature review and conclude the work with Section \ref{sec:literature} and \ref{sec:conclusion}.